Captivating Cuba: Nature Meets Culture

 Join C. Colston (Cole) Burrell, in partnership with the Caribbean Conservation Trust (CCT), for an exclusive U.S.- led and managed cultural and natural history excursion to Cuba!
 The program is coordinated under U.S. government authorization through Connecticut-based CCT, which is proud of its 22-year history managing bird conservation and natural history programs in Cuba.

-In addition to Cole, our team includes a bilingual Cuban tour leader as well as local professionals who are experts in their respective fields in Cuba.
+In addition to Cole as tour host, our team includes a bilingual Cuban tour guide as well as local professionals who are experts in their respective fields in Cuba.
 This customized, multi-faceted program features natural history (birds, plants, and habitat exploration), gardens, sustainable agriculture, arts, and architecture.
-We will explore a range of habitats that include submontane seasonal rainforest, pine forest, tropical karstic forest, coastal forest, mangrove, wetlands, and beaches.
-We will also spend significant time in Havana (4 nights).

 More About this Trip